 So much evil, Nightblood said, like a woman tisking as she cleaned cobwebs from her ceiling.

 Vivenna turned away, feeling guilty for giving the sword to the men.
 But what else was there to do?
-She jumped up and pulled herself onto the next block, continuing as the guards from the walls arrived.
-They wore the colors of the city guard, and while a couple of them got caught up in the Nightblood fight, most of them ignored it, moving to the sides of the building, apparently running for other entrances.
+She jumped up and pulled herself onto the next block, continuing as the guards who had seen her on the walls arrived.
+They wore the colors of the city watch, and while a couple of them got caught up in the Nightblood fight, most of them ignored it, moving to the sides of the building, apparently running for other entrances.

 Vivenna continued her way up.